importance of jury

 The primary reason is that judges and the other side will take jury trials more seriously.
 This means that the judge will be much more careful about what kinds of evidence to allow the jury to see, and since that is the heart of much of our defense, this is a very good thing.
 It isn’t that a judge should allow hearsay to affect his or her decision, it’s that the judge will pay much closer attention to your argument that something IS hearsay if he or she is worried about a jury hearing it.
 It’s just a more serious kind of case.

-And the second reason is that it IS a more serious kind of case.
-Although a judge-held trial could last half an hour, a jury trial will be measured in hours or possibly days if there are any complications.
-That’s because the jury has to be selected, as much as anything, and that takes time.
-The difference in cost of attorney time could easily be a thousand dollars, and debt collectors don’t like to put that kind of money into cases like this.
+And the second reason is that a jury trial is a more serious kind of case.
+A judge-held trial could last half an hour or even less, but a jury trial will be measured in hours or possibly days if there are any complications.
+That’s because the jury has to be selected for starters, and that takes time.
+Then, every evidentiary objection will be taken more seriously and the judge will care more about getting it right in order to make sure the trial doesn’t have to be redone.
+And finally, there will be jury instructions, which also take time to set up.
+The difference in cost of attorney time could easily be five thousand dollars, and debt collectors don’t like to put that kind of money into cases like this.
 It’s just the way they do business, not that they fear them or anything.

 Jury Trials are NOT Scary

 It might sound like a jury trial is a bigger deal for a shy or intimidated person, and it is true that they are somewhat more complicated, and you’re playing to people in the jury rather than just the judge.
 But although that’s true, you will probably find, in real life, that it doesn’t matter.
 Juries are just as easy to talk to as judges, and if you’re caught up in your case it’s probably even easier to talk to the jury.
 They’re much more like you than the judge is.
+I used to think you had to be more “entertaining” for juries than judges, but I don’t think that anymore.
+If you can stick to your script, that should be good enough: juries will listen as well as judges in my opinion.

 There are factors you’ll need to consider as you prepare for the case, but in making your decision on whether or not to demand a jury that’s probably all you need to know.
-The judge will be more serious, the defendant will like the case less, and the jury will be easier to talk to than the judge.
+The judge will be more serious, the defendant will like the case less, and the jury will be easier to talk to than the judge and may be fairer.
 In general.
 So we suggest you ask for a jury trial.
 Find out your court’s rules on asking for one before you file your answer if that is possible.